johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 In order to preview new features and provide early feedback, it's recommended that you configure some devices in your enterprise to use either *insiders-fast* or *insiders-slow*.

 > [!WARNING]
 > Switching the channel after the initial installation requires the product to be reinstalled.
-To switch the product channel: uninstall the existing package, re-configure your device to use the new channel, and follow the steps in this document to install the package from the new location.
+To switch the product channel: uninstall the existing package, reconfigure your device to use the new channel, and follow the steps in this document to install the package from the new location.

 ## Installer script